apresdev/apres-terraform/modules/aws/sns/README.md

 where:

-* `account-id` is the 12 digit AWS account where the bucket is deployed.
 * `environment` is the lower case `environment` variable passed into the terraform stack
-* `region` is the AWS region where the bucket is deployed
 * `name` is the lower case `name` variable passed into the terraform stack.

 For example, if the stack is deployed with: